What is Better - PCP or HP Car Finance?

 How do different types of car finance work?

 This type of loan is secured against your car, so you don’t actually own the car until it is paid off in full.
-The dealership that you have the agreement with owns your car until you have fully paid it off.
+The dealership that you have an agreement with owns your car until you have fully paid it off.

 Pros of Hire Purchase